2023 Guyanese local elections: Number of votes cast and seats held prior to the election

 and seats each party had won at the previous election, in 2018, rather than which party held the seat on the eve of the election.

 Eligibility to vote

-All registered electors (Guyanese, Commonwealth and Non-Commonwealth citizens) who will be aged 18 or over, resided legally in Guyana and have resided in an electoral district/constituency for a least two months prior to the election date are entitled to vote in the local elections.
+All registered electors (Guyanese, Commonwealth and Non-Commonwealth citizens) who are aged 18 or over, reside legally in Guyana and have resided in an electoral district/constituency for a least two months prior to the election date are entitled to vote in the local elections.

 Parties, alliances and standings

 Political parties registered with the Guyana Elections Commission (GECOM) can contest the local elections.